 While \cref{thm:GeneralQuantBoundFiniteSecurityQCValue} provides upper bounds to the compiled score, it is fundamentally related to the NPA level $n$, which influences both the approximation error $\epsilon(n)$ and the negligible function $\etaThm_{S, n}(\lambda)$.
-In general, a practically meaningful upper bounds requires high NPA level $n$ so that the approximation error $\epsilon(n)$ can be small.
-However, according to \cref{rem:WhyIsLogHere}, a verifier limited with $\poly(\lambda)$-sized computer can only compute up to level $n = \log(\lambda)$ in the most generality.
+In general, a practically meaningful upper bound requires high NPA level $n$ so that the approximation error $\epsilon(n)$ is small.
+However, according to \cref{rem:WhyIsLogHere}, a verifier limited to a $\poly(\lambda)$-sized computer can only compute up to level $n = \log(\lambda)$ in full generality.
 Moreover, if \cref{conj:MIPco=coRE} holds, then \cref{prop:ExistenceOfHardGamesForNPA} implies the existence of a family of Bell games for which the sequential NPA hierarchy converges arbitrarily slowly, whence the upper bounds by \cref{thm:GeneralQuantBoundFiniteSecurityQCValue} becomes trivial.

-Nonetheless, \cref{thm:StoppingCriteriaSeqNPA} draws an equivalence between bipartite Bell games admitting optimal quantum strategies that are finite-dimensional to the existence of a flat optimal solution of the sequential NPA hierarchy.
-This leads to the following corollary, which states that in this finite-dimensional case, the quantum soundness bound is independent of the NPA level $n$.
+Nonetheless, when the sequential NPA hierarchy converges at a finite level, the approximation error $\epsilon(n)$ vanishes at that level, and \cref{thm:GeneralQuantBoundFiniteSecurityQCValue} gives a quantitative soundness bound independent of the NPA approximation error.
+A useful sufficient certificate for such finite convergence is the existence of a flat optimal solution.
+Indeed, by \cref{thm:StoppingCriteriaSeqNPA}, a flat optimal solution at level $n_0$ implies $\gamevalueSeqNPA{\cG}{n_0}=\gamevalueqcopt{\cG}=\omega_{\mathrm q}(\cG)$ and gives a finite-dimensional optimal quantum strategy.
+This leads to the following corollary.

-\begin{corollary} Let $\cG$ be a bipartite Bell game admitting finite-dimensional optimal quantum strategies (i.e., in $C_q$).
+\begin{corollary} Let $\cG$ be a bipartite Bell game.
 Consider its compiled version $\cG_{\comp}$ and let $S = (S_\lambda)_{\lambda}$ be an arbitrary quantum polynomial time (QPT) strategy employed by the prover.